OpenPonk/petrinets/repository/DynaCASE-PetriNets.package/DCPetriNetOutputArc.class/README.md

-DCPetriNetArc represents arc from a transition to a place
+I represent arc from a transition to a place